Louciaul/LoRaWAN-Oulu-battery-check/README.md

 This programm can be improved by making change in the precision of the battery level.
 At this point I had no idea at which point the battery will make the device failed, from arbitrary decision when seeing all the data, most devices that don't fail are above 3.6 V. A lot of devices fail when under 2.5 V.

-I added global variable, you can then change:
+I added global variable, you can then change in [main.py](main.py):
 - the time guard for last data published
 - the minimum battery level to trigger a suspicious device